 Further risk that must be mitigated against is that of “stranded assets”.
 Sustainability-related regulations are gathering tailwinds globally, with Europe leading the way.
 In fact, some 76% of the continent’s office supply could face obsolescence by 2030 if it’s not upgraded to comply with regulations.

-However, nearly 60% of firms surveyed in Deloitte’s 2024 report cited a lack of necessary data processes and internal controls to meet ESG compliance standards.
+However, nearly 60% of firms surveyed in Deloitte’s 2024 report cited a lack of necessary data processes and internal controls to meet ESG compliance standards??.
 With this in mind, firms who prioritize data analytics for ESG purposes can gain a competitive advantage.

 Actionable guidance